Skip to contents

 • se = FALSE: point forecasts only.

-• se = TRUE: compute bootstrap coefficient uncertainty and predictive forecast intervals.
+• se = TRUE: compute HAC or Delta-HAC coefficient uncertainty and prediction intervals.

 gdp_growth <- suppressMessages(tsbox::ts_na_omit(tsbox::ts_pc(gdp)))